better-internet/radworks-docs/docs/using-radicle/troubleshooting.md

 ```
 Error: Error unsealing key: Unable to decrypt secret box using the derived key
 ```
-(Which is the error message for entering a wrong password also.)
+**Note**: this is also the error message for entering a wrong password.

 You can solve the issue by fixing your `SSH_ASKPASS`.
 One nice trick can be to have a wrapper like `pass show radicle-password` in `~/bin/print-radicle-pw` and then use `SSH_ASKPASS=print-radicle-pw git push rad`.